Engineering-Research-and-Development/iotagent-opcua/README.md

 ### How to get access to the advanced API and Documentation topics

-Documentation about the OPC-UA Administration API can be found [here](https://opcuaiotagent.docs.apiary.io)
+Documentation about the OPC UA Administration API can be found [here](https://opcuaiotagent.docs.apiary.io)

 ## Quality Assurance